stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 3/Lesson 21 - Configuration.md

 Classification and configuration are both hierarchical.
 Configuration leverages classification's notion of prototype concepts.

 We use _classification_ to make sense of the world by mapping combinations of percepts equal to its process.
 We use _configuration_ to act on the world by designing actions.
 So while _classification_ is a way to make sense of the world, _configuration_ is a way of creating the world.

+## Contrast With Case-based Reasoning

+_Configuration_ suggests starting with a prototype concept and assigning values to variables. _Case-based reasoning_ suggests starting from a specific chair and tweaking it as needed.